Top 8 Best XC Bikes | The best cross country mountain bikes ridden & reviewed

 What else is out there?

-Our list of the best XC bikes is far from being exhaustive, as there are plenty of other lightweight full suspension race bikes out there that we haven’t tested.
+Of course our XC bike group test is far from being exhaustive, as there are plenty of other full suspension race bikes on the market that we’re yet to review.

 What’s the lightest XC bike?